I love acids—ESPECIALLY beta-hydroxy acids (BHAs).

 - Free of phthalates

 Another neat thing is that you can "follow your bottle" and find out how fresh the product is, by entering its code into their website.
 It'll tell you the month and year it was made, and by whom.
 How cool is that?

-ANYONE can use the Tata Harper Resurfacing Mask.
+In case you're wondering, ANYONE can use the Tata Harper Resurfacing Mask.